How to get more engagement with your freebies

 Sometimes when you have a mailing list and you email people once a month, new subscribers may have to wait up to 30 days to hear from you if they subscribed just after your last mailout.
 SO that’s far too long and they may have forgotten about you in that time.

 The key to email marketing is engagement.
 That’s the whole point of creating those freebies.
 Get people to join your list.
 Get them to see your future emails.
-Help them to recognise your brand by tailoring the process.
+Help them to recognise your brand by tailoring the experience.
 If you follow all these steps you’re on your way to getting a lead generation process set up on autopilot!